binggozju/webhttpd/README.md

 TODO:
 1. realize a easy http server based on libevent;
+2. fix the hyperlink problem in the web page;
-2. realise a master process and multiple worker process mode
+3. realise a master process and multiple worker process mode;
-3. add a task pool for every worker process
+4. add a task pool for every worker process;
-4. use rapidjson instead of libjson
+5. use rapidjson instead of libjson;
-5. more ...
+6. more ...